Vijaya-Modak/Documentation/README.md

 ## create-conf

 ### Overview
-This command is used to create a cluster configuration with all the available configurations for a specific cluster type
+This command is used to create a cluster configuration with all the required configurations for a specific cluster type

 | Request URL             |  HTTP method         | Required features  |
 |-------------------------|----------------------|--------------------|